hm-lang/core/proposals/README.md

 1000 lines of code, including tests, but this is not strictly enforced.
 Because unit tests live inside the files where the code is defined, tests can access private functions for testing.
 It is generally recommended to test the public API exhaustively, however, so private function testing should be redundant.
-Tests are written as functions with a `@test` annotation.
+Tests are written as indented blocks with a `@test` annotation.

 ```
 @private